purduesigbots/pros-docs/v5/okapi/api/chassis/controller/chassis-controller-integrated.rst

  iscales                  See `ChassisScales <chassis-scales.html>`_ docs.
 ======================   =======================================================================================

-This constructor is not recommended, there are less verbose options above.
+This constructor does not infer a layout.

 .. tabs ::
    .. tab :: Prototype